chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

 ``-E ENVIRONMENT``, ``--environment ENVIRONMENT``
    The name of the environment.
 When this option is added to a command, the command will run only against the named environment.

-``-G GATEWAY``, ``--ssh-gateway GATEWAY``
-   The SSH tunnel or gateway that is used to run a bootstrap action on a machine that is not accessible from the workstation.

 ``--hint HINT_NAME[=HINT_FILE]``
    An Ohai hint to be set on the target node.
 See the `Ohai </ohai.html#hints>`__ documentation for more information. ``HINT_FILE`` is the name of the JSON file. ``HINT_NAME`` is the name of a hint in a JSON file.
 Use multiple ``--hint`` options to specify multiple hints.

-``-i IDENTITY_FILE``, ``--ssh-identity-file IDENTITY_FILE``
-   The SSH identity file used for authentication.
-Key-based authentication is recommended.

 ``-j JSON_ATTRIBS``, ``--json-attributes JSON_ATTRIBS``
    A JSON string that is added to the first run of a Chef Infra Client.